dhaxina/Data-Science-Machine-Learning-Projects/README.md

 <h3>📌 <b>Summary</b></h3>

 <p style="font-size:16px; line-height:1.6;">
 This project focuses on restoring watermarks from images using a <b>diffusion model with a U-Net backbone</b>.
-The dataset is sourced from <b>Kaggle</b> and contains diverse images including nature, animals, and scenery.
-Each image is overlaid with random watermark text at random positions.
+The dataset is sourced from and contains diverse images including nature, animals, and scenery and so on.
+Each image has different watermark text at random positions.
 Additional <b>white noise</b> and <b>blur</b> are added to simulate real-world image degradation.
 </p>

 <p style="font-size:16px; line-height:1.6;">